romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You are managing GitHub Actions workflows in your organization's repositories.
+Q: You are managing GitHub Actions workflows in your organization's repositories.
 Which of the following practices should you follow?
 <details><summary>Show the answer</summary><p>

 - **Review and integrate updates to actions cautiously, ensuring they do not break existing workflows**